rennax/PW_HiddenMaps/README.md

 ## Instructions
 To play levels from the Breachers collection.
 Use the following keys (Yes you have to use keyboard):
-- F1 for Shred
+- F1 for Destiny Is Calling
-- F2 for Majesty
+- F2 for Ever Burning Flame
-- F3 for Nobody Wants You
+- F3 for Soulbound (WIP)
-- F4 for Work
+- F4 for The Other Son Of Odin
-- F5 for Good News